ten-protocol/ten-test/admin/README.md

 - allocate funds into the layer 2 into the OBX ERC20 contract for use by the number guessing game
 - transfer funds into a user who wishes to play the number guessing game
+- transfer funds into test users for running end to end tests
+-
 For setup notes, see the top level [readme](../README.md)

 Funding the faucet